weakish/weakish.github.com/java/a-little.md

-Notes on A little Java, a few patterns
+Notes on A little Java, a Few Patterns
 ======================================

 Advantages of Java